DeadAlready/node-easy-config/README.md

 + env: *Environment for which to load configuration will default to 'development'
 + breakOnMain: *Whether to throw an error if failing to load main config file defaults to true
 + preConfig: *Object to start extending, defaults to {}
++ ns: *Array or object containing namespaces to load, defaults to false

 There are two ways of specifying the options: